fonoster/routr/README.md

 To connect to your instance, follow these steps:

-First, add your public SSH-keys to your Gitpod account by going to [Gitpod account keys](https://gitpod.io/user/keys) and adding your public key.
+First, add your public SSH keys to your Gitpod account by going to [Gitpod account keys](https://gitpod.io/user/keys) and adding your public key.

 Next, find your [Gitpod workspace](https://gitpod.io/workspaces) and click on the "More" button.
 Then, select "Connect via SSH."